 - 1. Pry the securing clips from both side of the memory module until the memory module pops up. - 2.
-Remove the memory module from the memory-module slot. - i) NOTE: Repeat the above steps if there are other memory-module installed.
+Remove the memory module from the memory-module slot.

+(i) NOTE: Repeat the above steps if there are other .

 Installing the memory module